nsidc/ms2gt/doc/index.md

 `git clone git@github.com/nsidc/ms2gt.git`

 This will create a directory in the current directory called ms2gt which will contain several subdirectories.
-Further instructions on the installation and use of MS2GT can be found int the (doc)[../doc/] directory of this repository.
+Further instructions on the installation and use of MS2GT can be found in the [doc](../doc/) directory of this repository.

 ### <a name="building"></a>Building the Executables

 Change the current working directory to the ms2gt/src directory and type:

-**<tt>make all</tt>**
+`make all`

 This will build and install the MS2GT executables under the ms2gt directory.
 The only write privileges required are the ability to write into the ms2gt directory and its subdirectories.